bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 - Informing the protocol and the community on the amount of debt securities held on the custody accounts;
 - Participation in settlements between the borrower and the intermediary.

-The custodian must fulfill the following requirements:
+The custodian must fulfil the following requirements:

 - Regulated under securities markets regulation with ability to provide custody services to the clients;
 - Approved by majority voting of Governance token holders and whitelisting by the protocol;